 Sign Up Benefits – (If you have signed up for several new credit cards in the last 2 years, this card is subject to Chase’s 5/24 rule.
 To read more about that, check out this article from Doctor of Credit.)

-The bonus on this card has varied from the current 30,000, to 50,000 in the past 12 months.
+The bonus on this card has varied from 30,000 to 60,000 points.
 If you are a United MileagePlus Member, you could always look for targeted offers by mail, email or when booking (or almost booking) a ticket on United.

-Spending Bonus Categories – The United MileagePlus Explorer card earns 2X points on tickets purchased from United.
+Spending Bonus Categories – The United MileagePlus Explorer card earns 2X points on tickets purchased from United, restaurants and hotel stays.
 The card earns one point per dollar for all other spending.

 No Foreign Transaction Fees – As you would hope a card that can be used on United flights worldwide would, the United MileagePlus Explorer card does not charge any foreign transaction fees.